Paul Warwick (racing driver): Career

 Paul Warwick was born in Alresford, Hampshire, and was the younger brother of fellow racing driver Derek Warwick.
 He began his junior career in British stock car racing in 1981 in the Ministox formula, before progressing to Superstox for the 1984 season, aged just 15 (due to altering his age on his race licence) racing against many older and much more experienced racers, under the Spedeworth organisation at tracks such as his local Aldershot Stadium and Foxhall Stadium, Ipswich.
 His brother Derek was the English and World Champion in the formula.
 Paul became National Champion in 1984 at Ipswich, East Anglian Champion and also British Champion in 1985 at Wisbech.

 In his first season of Formula Ford 1600 in 1986, he won eight of the 12 Dunlop-Autosport Star of Tomorrow rounds on his way to the title and scored a championship double by claiming the Townsend Thoresen Junior FF1600 series.
 In 1987, Warwick moved up to Formula Ford 2000 and was the Euroseries runner-up to future Grand Prix driver JJ Lehto.

+In October 1987, Warwick took part in a Ford Escort Celebrity race at Brands Hatch and finished 5th, sharing with Barry McGuigan.

+British F3

 Warwick spent three seasons in British Formula 3 from 1988 to 1990.
 In 1988 he raced for Eddie Jordan Racing, transferring to Intersport Racing in 1989 and Superpower in 1990.
 Although tipped as a possible championship contender, Warwick fell short of expectations.
 During the 1990 season, he quit Formula 3 and contested some Formula 3000 races in the Leyton House backed March Formula 3000 team.
 The car was poor and Warwick was unable to shine at the rounds he contested, but he adapted to the power increase with some competitive showings.
 The rounds he took part in were at Brands Hatch, Birmingham, Le Mans and Nogaro.

+Honda in Tin-tops

+During the 1990 season, Paul briefly tried his luck in tin-top racing, contesting a few rounds of the Honda CRX Challenge with his brother's team.

+He notably scored a podium 3rd place at Snetterton, where he would also contest the 1991 Willhire 24 Hours in a Honda Civic VTEC, only to retire after completing 155 laps.

+British F2

 In 1991 he signed with Nigel Mansell's Mansell Madgwick British Formula 2 racing team.